department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-report.md

 Below are some *initial* recommendations based on research findings to be discussed and revised with the team:
 1. Because many people aren't finding the *Find a Form* and *Resources & support* links in the footer, consider providing additional links in the header where more people will see it (i.e., "VA Forms", "Resources" or "Help").
 1. Since people spend so much time looking at links in the "top 4" boxes, consider adding additional links and/or a "View more" link in each box.
 Additional links to consider are the following:
-    1. Travel pay reimbursement (add to Health care box)
+    1. Travel pay reimbursement (add to Health care box and *VA Benefits and Health Care* megamenu under health care and/or disability)
     2. Update direct deposit (add to Records box)
     3. Medical records (add to the Health care box, in addition to Records)
     4. Update dependents (add to Records box and also on the Family Member Benefits page)